fakhriR233/Stage2-BackEnd-Review-Scoring/readme.md

-# Day 2 Backend, using sequelize ORM Register
+# Day 2 Backend, using sequelize ORM Fetching Data

-ORM for Register, without Auth and Token, or password hash
+ORM for Fetch Data, without Auth and Token, or password hash